CodyReichert/awesome-cl/index.md

 ## MCP servers

+* [cl-MCP](https://github.com/cl-ai-project/cl-mcp) - MCP for Common Lisp.
+  * provides a newline‑delimited JSON‑RPC 2.0 transport over stdio or TCP, a small protocol layer (initialize, ping, tools/list, tools/call), and a REPL tool that evaluates forms and returns the last value.
 * [40ants-MCP](https://github.com/40ants/mcp) - a framework for building Model Context Protocol servers in Common Lisp.
 * [Lisply MCP](https://github.com/gornskew/lisply-mcp) - a generic Node.js wrapper meant to work with pretty much any language backend which can support "eval" and http .
   * By default, it comes configured to work with an existing reference-implementation backend CL-based container image which it will pull and run on-demand.